 Some may feel that this idea is a little too “new-agey” but science really does back up the idea that visualization works.
 Psychology Today reports that brain studies reveal that thoughts produce the same mental instructions as actions.
 So the brain is getting trained for actual performance during visualization.
 Furthermore, visualization can enhance motivation, increase confidence, and improve self-efficacy.

-The NewRetirement Retirement Planner has received a lot of praise for being a highly detailed tool.
+The NewRetirement Financial Planner has received a lot of praise for being a highly detailed tool.
 Users love that the system asks many questions that they have not considered.
 Because this calculator helps you imagine your retirement, it is easily one of the best ways to plan for your future.

 The detailed budgeting module helps you think through expenses in 75 different categories for a more complete and realistic plan.

 Here is what a few recent users have to say:

 I find it to be a very comprehensive site that asks the type of questions that will make one think.
 We have grown accustomed to getting everything too quickly and have become a “got to have it now” society.
 This is a dangerous way of thinking.
 We live in the now and not really thinking about the future until we hit our 50s.
 This site can help people at least start to rethink on how to save their money.
 Thank you.

 Easy to use.
 Comprehensive planner includes much more info than others; gives a better retirement picture.